Why do teens lie?

 But teens differ from adults in some crucial ways.
-One, their executive functioning is not fully developed, says psychologist Justin Michener, PhD, director of program development for Intensive Psychiatric Services at Children's Colorado.
+One, their executive functioning is not fully developed.
 That's the part of the brain that mediates behavior in order to meet goals - and it's a big reason teens so often make dubious choices.

 As any parent of teens knows, there's plenty of error involved.
 Teens are exploring their identity, pushing boundaries and trying new things.
 Just like adults, as they gain more experience, they'll stick with behaviors that work and discard behaviors that don't.

 Avoiding a power struggle with your teenager